Roseworth Surgery27-29 Roseworth AvenueGosforth,Newcastle Upon Tyne, NE3 1NBTel: 0191 2132392

 Here is a helpful link for more information on managing asthma: simply click here

-The practice can refer any patients to a councelling service.
+The practice has inhouse counsellors that they can refer to , they can also refer patients to the external counselling service for more complex problems.
 There is also a self referral line toNewcastle Talking Therapies.
 To learn more about this, please visit this link:https://www.insighthealthcare.org/our-services/talking-therapies/find-a-service/newcastle/

 If you feel that your ear canals are blocked and may need syringing make a routine appointment with the nurse to confirm this is the problem.
 The nurse will then advice you to put 2 drops of oil into the ear canal 2-3 times a day for 5-7 days, not to use cotton wool or tissue in the ear and make an appointment 5-7 days later for ear syringe.